Boston Public Garden

 What is it?
 The citys premier artistic hub, SoWa Artists Guild at 450 Harrison Ave. is a veritable hive of creative activity.

 Why go?
 Many artists open their doors a few times a month for open studio events, where they greet South End residents and visitors.
-First Fridays (5-9pm) is the flagship event, where more than 200 artists, galleries, shops and showrooms welcome the public for an evening of art, wine, cheese and mingling each month.
+Sundays and first Fridays (5-9pm) is the flagship event, where more than 200 artists, galleries, shops and showrooms welcome the public for an evening of art, wine, cheese and mingling each month.

-Don’t miss: On Sundays, get your fill of art as well as locally grown produce and artisan-made goods at the SoWa Open Market.
+Don’t miss: On Sundays starting May 4, get your fill of art as well as locally grown produce and artisan-made goods at the wonderful SoWa Open Market.

 • Museums